Macrometacorp/docs/docs/search/queries/search-functions/analyzer.md

 title: ANALYZER()
 ---

-Sets the analyzer for the given search expression.
-The default analyzer is `identity` for any Search expression.
-This utility function can be used to wrap a complex expression to set a particular analyzer.
-It also sets it for all the nested functions which require such an argument to avoid repeating the analyzer parameter.
-If an analyzer argument is passed to a nested function regardless, then it takes precedence over the analyzer set via `ANALYZER()`.
+Sets an analyzer for the search query.
+The analyzer applies to all nested functions which do not have an analyzer argument.
+If a nested function has its own analyzer set, it takes precedence over what you choose here.

+The default analyzer is `identity`.

+Syntax:

 `ANALYZER(expr, analyzer)`